yuiokjgft/Instagagement/README.md

 Known bugs:

 - After liking the posts that have been missed during first liking batch, it does not find the newly missed ones.
 Minor issue.
-Noticable in fast-pacing groups.
+Noticable in fast-pacing groups
+- Some useful features needed
 - Probably some other mess.
 Been stress-testing it for several days, no major issues.

 More details coming soon (maybe).